This virtual workshop provides delegates with practical strategies to motivate their team for optimum performance.

 - knowing the most important words and phrases to use in the workplace.

-In this workshop participants explore the difference between motivating and inspiring and in a practical group activity identify the number one reason why people become unhappy and underperform at work.
+In this virtual workshop participants explore the difference between motivating and inspiring and identify the number one reason why people become unhappy and underperform at work.

 The workshop focuses on Maslow’s Hierarchy of Motivational Needs and how to apply this thinking to a business context.

-Participants learn how to characterise their own organisation in terms of levels of motivation and the workshop concludes with a very powerful group activity that identifies ten principles for making people feel good about themselves.
+Participants learn how to characterise their own organisation in terms of levels of motivation and the workshop concludes with a very powerful breakout room activity that identifies ten principles for making people feel good about themselves.